Convergence structures and Hausdorff uo-Lebesgue topologies on vector lattice algebras of operators: Equality of adherences of vector sublattices

 Regarding the results below that are given for vector sublattices of the orthomorphisms, we recall that, for a Dedekind complete vector lattice, several adherences coincide for subsets of the orthomorphisms.
 Indeed, since, for nets of orthomorphisms, unbounded order convergence coincides with strong unbounded order convergence, and since the convergence in a possible Hausdorff \uoLtop\ coincides with the corresponding strong convergence, the corresponding adherences of subsets of the orthomorphisms are also equal.
 The same holds for sequential adherences. \emph{For reasons of brevity, we have refrained from including these `obviously also equal' adherences in the statements.}

 Although our motivation leads us to study vector sublattice of the orthomorphisms, the results as we shall derive them for these are actually consequences of more general statements for vector lattices that need not even consist of operators.
 These are of interest in their own right.
-Other such results are \cite[Theorem~8.8]{deng_de_jeu_UNPUBLISHED:2020a}, \cite[Theorem~2.13]{gao_leung:2018}, and \cite[Proposition 2.12]{taylor:2019}.
+Other such results are \cite[Theorem~8.8]{deng_de_jeu:2022}, \cite[Theorem~2.13]{gao_leung:2018}, and \cite[Proposition 2.12]{taylor:2019}.

 We start by establishing results showing that the closures of vector sublattices (or associative subalgebras) in a possible Hausdorff \uoLtop\ coincide with their closures in other linear topologies on the vector lattices (or associative algebras) under consideration.
-These are based on the following result which, as the reader may verify, is established in the first paragraph of the proof of \cite[Theorem~8.8]{deng_de_jeu_UNPUBLISHED:2020a}.
+These are based on the following result, which is established in the first paragraph of the proof of \cite[Theorem~8.8]{deng_de_jeu:2022}.
 For the definition of the absolute weak topology $\abs{\sigma}(E, I)$ on $E$ that occurs in it we refer to \cite[p.~63]{aliprantis_burkinshaw_LOCALLY_SOLID_RIESZ_SPACES_WITH_APPLICATIONS_TO_ECONOMICS_SECOND_EDITION:2003}.

 \begin{proposition} Let $E$ be a vector lattice such that $\ocdual{E}$ separates the points of $E$.
 Then $E$ admits a \necun\ Hausdorff \uoLtop\ $\uoLt_E$.
 Take an ideal $I$ of $\ocdual{E}$ that separates the points of $E$, and take a vector sublattice $F$ of $E$.
 Then